Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 From this we can assume that the password: `sarah_kerrigan` may be useful, so let's save that for later.

 I tried looking all throughout the drive for any other hints or a flag but ended up finding nothing.
-I then went on to trying to look for steganography in any of the 4 images of starcraft maps from above, however that didn't yeild anything valueable either.
+I then went on to trying to look for steganography in any of the 4 images of StarCraft maps from above, however that didn't yield anything valuable either.

 One hint I did find was a logfile titled `$LogFile` which was located at the root of volume 4 of the drive.
 In this file I found hints at a 5th stream `stream5.pdf` however I was unable to find any other traces of that file anywhere else on the operating system.